CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/catalog.md

       - member_id
       - phone
       - age_group
-  # List of DataSources to join into this Profile schema
+  # List of Data Sources to join into this Profile schema
   joins:
-    - name: member-flu-risk-file-ds     # DataSource Name
+    - name: member-flu-risk-file-ds     # Data Source Name
       join:
         primarySourceColumn: member_id  # column in the primary source to join on
         joinSourceColumn: member_id     # column in the join source to join on